berkeley-cs61as/markdown-courseware/textbook/chapter16 6 - scheme1.scm and Generic Operators/section03 Data-Directed Programming.md

 packages and each company can "tune" the program to their speciﬁc purpose with a data ﬁle.

-Another example showing the generality of DDP is the compiler.
+Another example showing the generality of Data-Directed-Programming is the compiler.
 It used to be that if you wanted to invent a new programming language you had to start from scratch in writing a compiler for it.
 But now we have formal notations for expressing the syntax of the language.
 (See section 7.1, page 38, of the